-Training for UX designers working in real product teams.
+UX training for people working in real product teams.

-I run workshops focused on operational UX: how designers work with PMs and developers, how UX earns credibility in product teams, and how to stay effective when processes are weak, decisions are messy, and pressure is real.
+I run workshops about operational UX: how designers work with product managers and engineers, how UX earns credibility in product teams, and how teams can make better decisions when processes are weak, pressure is high, and the pace of work keeps increasing.

-This is not training about design tools.
-It is training about how UX actually works inside modern product organizations.
+This is not a course about design tools.
+It is training about how UX works in real product environments: with business constraints, technical complexity, AI pressure, accessibility debt, and human limits.

 Current training